jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/reports/project-report.md

 * show special and interesting flow features to get more insights
 * describe for every picture what you see and you want to be seen by the reader
 * what is your conclusion of the picture
+* break the results down to single numbers, e.g.:
+    * (average) velocities (at specific points of interest)
+    * pressure values
 * this should be the biggest part in this report

 ![](cfd-reports/XXX_001_Rep/Figure001.png)